 Whether it be how much you charge for a product, how much you spend on marketing, or your ability to analyse threats, the marketplace and industry trends, effective marketing and sales strategies are essential to maintain a competitive edge.

 The key is to think about the problem your customer or prospect is trying to solve, and how your product or service will help them solve it.

 That way you can create and communicate a compelling narrative that is relevant to your target audience.

 When you’ve nailed down your message, think about which marketing channels will be your focus, such as traditional advertising, company blog, email marketing, e-books, social media, and even training and education opportunities.

-With more people now attending virtual events due to social distancing and travel restrictions, the virtual space has become a key component of the marketing and sales mix for many organisations.
+With more people now attending virtual events due to social distancing and travel restrictions, the virtual space has become a main component of the marketing and sales mix for many organisations.